This post has partner links that I may receive compensation for at no cost to you. Thank you!

 The Lake District is filled with interesting historical spots.
 If you’re in Ambleside, it’s easy to miss the ruins of a Roman fort that have been preserved along the shore of Lake Windermere.
 Ambleside Roman Fort is located right near the town in a nice park, making it a nice quick detour if you’re nearby.

-A visit to Ambleside Roman Fort in the Lake District, England
+Ambleside Roman Fort in the Lake District, England

 How to get to Ambleside Roman Fort

 For those with a car, Ambleside is located along the A591 north of Windermere.
 The fort itself is on A5095 (Borrans Road).

 Several buses stop near Ambleside Pier in Waterhead, which is a pleasant short walk from Ambleside Roman Fort.
 Bus stops here include the 505, 516, 555, & 599.

 Ambleside Roman Fort is believed to be the remains of Galava or Clanoventa, mentioned in historical records.
 Given the lack of detail in the records, historians are unsure which one it is, but recent thoughts lean toward Clanoventa.
 The ruins date back to the 1st or 2nd century AD.

 The purpose of the fort was to guard the Roman road between Brougham & Ravenglass, at the northern end of Lake Windermere.
 Multiple forts were built on the site during the centuries that the spot was occupied.
 The sections of the ruins that are visible today are from the time of Emperor Hadrian.
 The site of the fort was excavated 1913 & 1920.
 Nowadays, you can see the main gate, south gate, commanding officer’s house, headquarters, & granaries.
 Historical artifacts have been recovered from around the area, suggesting that a settlement was also located here.